12 Ways to Keep a Dog Busy in Apartment

 4. Doggy playdates

-Doggy playdates can be a fun way to keep your apartment pup busy and social.
+Regular playdates can help your dog burn energy and make new furry friends, even in an apartment setting.
 Set up a meetup with a friend’s dog or join a local dog playgroup.

 Choose a safe place like a fenced dog park or a pet-friendly apartment common area.
 Make sure your dog is comfortable around other dogs first.